Dr Gregory Lippiatt

 I am an historian of aristocratic government in the High Middle Ages and its intersection with Christian reform movements, particularly the crusades.
 My work focusses on the ways in which barons attempted to use their lordship to create an idealised Christian republic, at times through the imposition of military force.

-I am currently completing my Leverhulme Early Career Fellowship on the French crusading diaspora around the Mediterranean in the thirteenth century and preparing a major project and monograph for Oxford University Press on the Statutes of Pamiers (1212), a crusader constitution for the Midi.
+I am currently preparing a major project and monograph for Oxford University Press on the Statutes of Pamiers (1212), a crusader constitution for the Midi.

 I am a member of the Centre for Medieval Studies.
 My research concentrates on the ways in which governments attempted to realise the ideal Christian republic on earth from the late eleventh to the early fourteenth centuries.
 Most work in this area has been directed at the level of royal administration, especially that of King (later Saint) Louis IX of France.
 My own interests focus instead on the exercise of government by barons, who are too often overlooked as engines of government and reform.